So your employee has refused a drug test. You are probably thinking — is this even possible?

 Legally, speaking, you cannot force an employee to undergo a test if it’s against their will.
 Doing so could lead to civil liability.

 Trying to reason or threaten your employee will rarely have any positive results.
-At best you can expect to be left with the same no. At worst you may cause a revolt and outright destruction in your entire team.
+At best you’ll get a definitive ‘no’ from your worker.
+At worst you’ll cause a revolt and outright destruction in your entire team.

 It is best to stick to well established rules and procedures.
 This is where a well-written and clearly-worded drug and alcohol policy comes in.